What is a good neighbor? Have you ever asked yourself this question? Let’s talk about that today.

 - 7 Ways God’s Shown His Love to a Hurting World from HISsparrowBlog

-I frequently link up with the following: Grace & Truth with Embracing the Unexpected, Tell His Story with Jeanne Takenaka, and Let’s Have Coffee with Joanne Viola.
+I frequently link up with the following: Grace & Truth with Embracing the Unexpected, Tell His Story with Jeanne Takenaka, Let’s Have Coffee with Joanne Viola, and Blessing Bloggers with Deb Wolf.

 Interestingly, the blog post I read just before yours made the same point–that we see ourselves as the heroes of the parables and miss the point.
 That post talked about how most of us are the “older brother” in the parable of the prodigal son.